dave/wildernessprime/content/expeditions/great-himalaya-trail/tracking.en.md

 title_has_context: false

 ---
 We're planning to start the hike around April 12th 2019.
 Our Garmin InReach satellite tracker will update this map every few minutes.
 Our intended route is marked in red and yellow - each coloured section being one day of hiking, and our actual track is blue.
+You can send us a short message by clicking the *Message* button in the left panel.

 <iframe src="https://share.garmin.com/wildernessprime" frameborder="0" marginwidth="0" marginheight="0" style="width: 100%; height:100vh;"></iframe>